It started innocently enough. The agency wanted a module for their Magento store. We built the extension and installed it for them. Problem solved.

 If you heed these warnings then you can avoid a lot of the stress and pain that we had to endure.

 Many web design firms target customers based on location.
 Some start by building sites in their spare time for friends and acquaintances.
 One referral leads to another and all of a sudden they have 5 guys churning out work for the local bank, YMCA, and Jimmy’s Pizza.
 Anxious to get away from customers who don’t understand the web enough to spell HTML, these agencies look for specialties to pull in bigger fish.

 Along the way someone will inevitably ask the web firm, “Hey, do you guys do ecommerce?”
 Enticed by large deal potential the agency owner replies, “Absolutely.”
 Then they go back to their office and google open source ecommerce to compare feature lists.
 Meanwhile their developer curses under his breath for the boss’s assumption that ecommerce can’t be that much harder than coding WordPress.
+One can redirect themselves here to know how the claim can be justified.
 This story rarely ends well.